altaga/White-Hole/README.md

           },
       });

-- Send CCTP transfer: Aunado al mensaje cross-chain que es mandado en el chat, el realizar una transferencia desde el Circle Relayer involucra 2 pasos, el cual es realizar un approve de la cantidad que se va a transferir desde la Developer Programmable Wallet y posteriormente ejecutar la transaccion para realizar el transfer con el relayer.
+- Send CCTP transfer: In addition to the cross-chain message that is sent in the chat, making a transfer from the Circle Relayer involves 2 steps, which is to approve the amount to be transferred from the Developer Programmable Wallet and then execute the transaction to make the transfer with the relayer.

       let interface = new ethers.utils.Interface(abiERC20);
       let transaction = interface.encodeFunctionData("approve", [